 If there’s one feature that’s not negotiable, it’s audio reliability.
 Just one inaudible guest is enough to turn a conference call into a disaster.
 Most web conferencing platforms use VoIP to carry audio, sending packets of data over the internet.
 Any loss of packets leads to ‘jitter’ – words are jumbled or missing altogether.
 This is a particular problem when users join conference calls using home broadband over the public internet and creating choke points as they enter a corporate network.
 By contrast, remote meeting solutions that route all calls over regular phone lines and only use the internet for screen sharing and video always deliver 100% audio reliability.

 If a firm does find that its conferencing platform is not able to support large-scale working from home effectively, it’s not too late to move to a new solution or deploy a backup.
 Software-as-a-service (SaaS) solutions can be rolled out across a firm in less than 24 hours on a pay-as-you-go basis, or downloaded by individual users.

 Firms that can maintain client service delivery at this challenging time will emerge in a position of strength.
 This will require strong leadership, disciplined operations and a committed team.
 But having the right tools for effective communication will also play an essential role.

 LoopUp is a premium remote meetings solution for better, more productive conference calls.
 For too long, businesses had to choose between the potential of web conferencing software and the simplicity and reliability of traditional audio conferencing.
 LoopUp combines both, transforming the way businesses communicate.
 By combining audio reliability with a simple user experience and powerful collaboration features, LoopUp provides a world-class conferencing solution that your users and guests will love.

 It’s time to improve your company’s remote meetings with LoopUp.
-Try now.
+Sign up free.